Be-positive/company/README.md

 ## Local development
 1.Open index.html in your browser

-## Changes in main branch
+## Change smth in HTML!
-2. CHanges in main branch
+2. But what?